-The whole school comes together for Mass once a week and pupils of all ages participate in planning the liturgies and take an active role as servers, readers, choir and musicians.
+The whole school comes together for Mass once a fortnight and pupils of all ages participate in planning the liturgies and take an active role as servers, readers, choir and musicians.
 We often welcome parents, friends and neighbours.
 Pupils are prepared for First Holy Communion and Confirmation and we often celebrate Baptisms.
 Pupils of other faiths are supported in their own worship and an Anglican liturgy is held in the School chapel once a term.
 Boarders join the parishioners of Sherborne for Mass on Saturday evenings.

-Our lively Chaplaincy Team is led by our Chaplaincy Co-ordinator Melissa Twist.
+Our lively Chaplaincy Team is led by our Chaplaincy Co-ordinator Lee Bruller.
 It includes staff members, parents and pupils and shares responsibility for the religious and spiritual life of the Leweston community holding an open fortnightly meeting.

 The Retreat programme provides pupils in every year group with time to step out of everyday school life and reflect on their faith, their relationships with others and where they are on their personal journey.